mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 The pressure pulse travels along the longitudinal axis of the tube, causing a traveling radial dilation of the tube:

 ![](fig/pw.jpg)

+A detailed analysis of mesh dependence and time integration schemes as well as a series of snapshots of the solution as well as plots for deisplacement and pressure over time obtained with 4C can be found in the [7,9].

 ## Model setup in 4C